JoePlusPlus/tinyMorph/README.md

 We will be using trensorflows pretrained models (like VGG-19) and make use of ImageNet for data of different sizes & categories.

+After that, we will move on to more experimental configs which have yet to be specified.

 # Workflow

- 1. get a generic pipeline going, using a pretrained VGG-19 (tensorflow) --> EXAMPLES:
+ 1. get a generic pipeline going, using a pretrained VGG-19 (tensorflow)

+    --> EXAMPLES:

     https://towardsdatascience.com/generate-novel-artistic-artworks-with-deep-learning-f2f61da69e6e